JazmineMT/ContentGuide/02-voice-and-tone.md

 ````
 ❌  Apple's sandbox environment is notoriously flaky.
     Most of the time, this error is due to sandbox downtime,
-    but you can read about all the causes for this error
+    but you can read about all of the causes for this error
     in our guide on error handling here: https://docs.revenuecat.com/docs/errors#--store_problem.
 ````